Jintang Bridge

 Jintang Bridge (金塘大桥 (Jīntáng dàqiáo; Wu: Jin-dohn du-jiau)) is a highway bridge with a cable-stayed bridge portion, built in Zhejiang, China on the Zhoushan Archipelago, the largest offshore island group in China.
-It is the longest bridge in Zhoushan Trans-oceanic Bridges with a length of 26,540 meters, connecting Jintang Island and Zhenhai, Ningbo.
+It is the longest bridge in Zhoushan Trans-oceanic Bridges with a length of 26,540 m, connecting Jintang Island and Zhenhai, Ningbo.
 The main navigation part is a cable-stayed bridge with a 620 m span.